romanejaquez/dartpad_workshop_starter/public/step_06/instructions.md

 return LayoutBuilder(
     builder: (context, constraints) {

-    if (constraints.maxWidth < 600) {
+        // TODO: if constraints.maxWidth is less than than 600px

-        // ... return the Column widget as usual
+        // then return the existing Column widget as usual }
-    }
 });